nitram509/macaroons.js/README.md

 There is a [playground](http://www.macaroons.io/) (testing environment) available, where you can build and verify macaroons online.

+## Project status: discontinued

+This library is no longer actively developed/maintained, but security updates will be made from time to time.
+Also, pull requests will be reviewed and if meaningful potentially merged.

 ##### License

 [![License: Apache 2.0](https://img.shields.io/:license-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)